Stock events for Novavax, Inc. (NVAX)

 Overview of Novavax, Inc.’s business

-Novavax, Inc. is a biotechnology company focused on the discovery, development, and commercialization of vaccines to prevent serious infectious diseases, operating within the Healthcare sector, specifically in the Biotechnology industry.
-Novavax utilizes its recombinant protein-based nanoparticle technology and proprietary Matrix-M adjuvant to develop its vaccine candidates.
-Its major products include the Novavax COVID-19 vaccine, commercialized as Nuvaxovid and Covovax.
-Novavax is also developing vaccines for influenza, respiratory syncytial virus, avian flu, shingles, Clostridioides difficile, and malaria.
-The Matrix-M adjuvant is a key component of its technology, enhancing immune responses and having potential for licensing to other companies.
+Novavax, Inc. is a biotechnology company focused on the discovery, development, and commercialization of vaccines for infectious diseases.
+It operates in the healthcare sector, specifically in biotechnology and pharmaceuticals, focusing on biological product manufacturing.
+Novavax uses a proprietary technology platform combining recombinant protein-based nanoparticles with its Matrix-M adjuvant to develop vaccine candidates.
+Its major products include Nuvaxovid (COVID-19 Vaccine) and R21/Matrix-M (Malaria Vaccine).
+Novavax also has a pipeline of vaccine candidates for influenza, RSV, avian flu, shingles, and Clostridioides difficile.
+The Matrix-M adjuvant is a key component designed to stimulate a stronger immune response and is being licensed to other pharmaceutical companies.

 NVAX’s Geographic footprint